The Innocent Man: Murder and Injustice in a Small Town: Plot

 He was intermittently treated for manic depression, personality disorders, alcoholism, and mild schizophrenia.
 It was later proven that he was mentally ill and therefore was unfit to have been tried or sentenced to death in the first place.
 The State of Oklahoma, the city of Ada, and Pontotoc County officials never admitted any errors and threatened to re-arrest him.

 Another man from Ada, Glen Gore, was eventually convicted of the crime on June 24, 2003.
 He was sentenced to death, but his sentence was overturned in August 2005.
 He was convicted at a second trial on June 21, 2006, and sentenced to life in prison without parole.
 This was required by law due to a jury deadlock on sentencing.

 Williamson and Fritz sued and won a settlement of $500,000 in 2003 for wrongful conviction from the City of Ada, and an out-of-court settlement with the State of Oklahoma for an undisclosed amount.
-By 2004, Williamson was diagnosed with cirrhosis of the liver.
+Williamson was later diagnosed with cirrhosis of the liver due to decades of alcohol abuse.
 He died on December 4, 2004, in a Broken Arrow, Oklahoma, nursing home.
-Fritz returned to Kansas City, where he lives with his daughter, Elizabeth As of 2006.
+Fritz returned to Kansas City, where he reunited with his daughter, Elizabeth As of 2006.
 In 2006, Fritz published his own account of being wrongly convicted in his book titled Journey Toward Justice.

-The book includes accounts (as subplots) of the false conviction, trial and sentencing of Tommy Ward and Karl Fontenot in the abduction, rape, and purported murder of Denice Haraway, as well as the false conviction of Greg Wilhoit in the rape and murder of his estranged wife, Kathy.
+Further highlighting the failures and abuses perpetrated by the police and district attorney's office during that time period, The Innocent Man includes accounts (as subplots) of the false conviction, trial, and sentencing of Tommy Ward and Karl Fontenot in the abduction, rape, and purported murder of Denice Haraway, as well as the false conviction of Greg Wilhoit in the rape and murder of his estranged wife, Kathy.
 At one time, all the men were incarcerated on the same death row.
 About two decades before Grisham's book, Ward and Fontenot's wrongful convictions were detailed in the book The Dreams of Ada (1987) by Robert Mayer.